-The natural harbour here was exploited from the 1700s or earlier by the MacDonalds who owned this part of Skye.
+The natural harbour here was exploited from the 1700s or possibly even earlier by the MacDonalds who owned this part of Skye.
 By 1820, stone piers had been built, and Isleornsay was a thriving herring fishing port.
 It also became a stopping off point for steamers coming from Glasgow via the Crinan Canal.

 The steamer service combined with the beautiful setting and views led to it becoming a popular resort.
 Perhaps this is why 1820 was also the year in which Isleornsay became the proud owner of Skye's first public toilet.

 The building of railways to places like Oban, Mallaig and Kyle of Lochalsh in the latter half of the 1800s brought decline to more remote resorts that had been dependant on steamers for their custom, and Isleornsay was one of them.

 This history is part of what makes Isleornsay so attractive today.
 The visitor finds a beautiful, largely white painted, settlement clustered around its harbour.
 The Hotel Eilean Iarmain dominates this part of the village, and comes complete with comfortable rooms in the hotel itself and the house opposite, and suites in the old stable block.
 It also serves excellent food in its restaurant and in the Praban Bar.